Hardware Support: CAN: Controller Area Networks

-There's an emerging trend to develop model-railroad control systems that are based on standard CAN network technology.
+There's an emerging trend to develop model-railroad control systems that are based on standard CAN technology.
 JMRI provides support for the development and use of these.
-Two initial efforts are described below.
+Two systems are described below.

 OpenLCB is a group of hobbyists and manufacturers who have

 come together to produce a future-oriented layout control